theobald-software/theobald-software.github.io/content/_en/yunio/bapis-and-function-modules.md

 {: .box-tip }
 **Tip:** To get information on the basics of YunIO, refer to [Getting Started with YunIO](./getting-started). <br>

-### How to Use the Function Module Component

-Navigate to the *Services* menu and add a new service. <br>
-Choose **Function Module** as the *Extraction Type* and complete the setup as described in the following sections:

 ****
 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}